SnapperGee/periodic-element/README.md

 ## Partial Element

-A "partial" `Element` objects is identical to a normal `Element` object except it has more nil-able properties.
+A "partial" `Element` object is identical to a normal `Element` object except it has more nil-able properties.

 ## Molecule & ElementSet Collections